 Eucharist is the culmination of full initiation into the Catholic Church.
 Like Baptism, Confirmation is received only once, for it leaves an indelible spiritual mark on the soul.
 Like Baptism, Confirmation is a free gift of grace that comes from the outpouring of the Holy Spirit.

 First Eucharist and Confirmation in the Diocese of Fargo, are usually celebrated when students are in the 3rd grade.
 Students will prepare for these sacraments in Faith Formation classes or at HFSM school, with periodic meetings or retreats, parent and children conversations, and a final meeting with the priest.
-Please contact Bethany Fehr, Youth Ministry Coordinator, with any questions, or concerns by email at [email protected] or phone (746-1454).
+Please contact the parish office with any questions or concerns (746-1454).